frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 We represent State with *values*, and describe the possible sets of State with *types*.
 Often, State ends up being stored in *variables* temporarily, since those variables' values can change over time to reflect changes in State.

 When you build an application, you need to think of the State first.
 Often, this means describing the State in terms of types and data structures.
-React is built around the idea of "one-way" State.
+React is built around the idea of "one-way" State updates.

 # Model, View, and Controller